Benjamin Wedro, MD, FACEP, FAAEM

 Medications may be used to treat underlying illnesses and to control fever, vomiting, or diarrhea.

 Dehydration occurs over time.
 If it can be recognized in its earliest stages, and if its cause can be addressed, home treatment may be beneficial and adequate.

 Steps a person can take at home to prevent severe dehydration include:

 - Individuals with vomiting and diarrhea can try to alter their diet and use medications to control symptoms to minimize water loss.
-Clear fluids are recommended as the diet of choice for the first 24 hours, with gradual progression to a regular diet is recommended.
+Clear fluids are recommended as the diet of choice for the first 24 hours, with gradual progression to a regular diet as tolerated.

 - Loperamide (Imodium) may be considered to control diarrhea.
 If the affected individual has a fever, or if there is blood in the diarrhea, medical advice should be obtained before administering medications to control diarrhea.

-- Acetaminophen or ibuprofen may be used to control fever.
+- Acetaminophen (Tylenol and others) or ibuprofen (Advil, Motrin, and others) may be used to control fever.
 Ibuprofen may irritate the stomach and cause nausea and vomiting, so it should be used with caution in patients who already have these symptoms.

 - Fluid replacements may be attempted by small, frequent amounts of clear fluids (see clear fluids information in previous section).
 The amount of fluid required to maintain hydration depends upon the individual's weight.
 The average adult needs between 2 and 3 liters of fluid per day.

 If the person becomes confused or lethargic; if there is persistent, uncontrolled fever, vomiting, or diarrhea; or if there are any other specific concerns, then medical care should be accessed.